More Carthay Circle pages: history + exterior views | interior views |

 elaborate sound system that was intended by the studio.

 An ad piece for "Fantasia" touting the "Multiplane Technicolor" photography and "the new thrilling Fantasound."
-It's from the Fantasound section page one of Martin Hart's wonderful site American Widescreen Museum.
+It's from page 1 of the Fantasound section on Martin Hart's wonderful site American Widescreen Museum.

 The projectors were interlocked via Selsyn motors with separate optical sound reproducers carrying stereo tracks for 3 stage channels plus surrounds.
 It was a complex system that also included variable gain amplifiers to increase the dynamic range.
 A mono backup track was on the film with the picture.

-The 11 racks of RCA equipment at the Carthay Circle for the roadshow of "Fantasia."
-The photo appears on Fantasound section page 3 of the American Widescreen Museum.
+The 11 racks of RCA equipment at the Carthay Circle for "Fantasia."
+The photo appears with "Experiences in Road-Showing Walt Disney's 'Fantasia,'" an article on Fantasound section page 3 of the American Widescreen Museum.
+Note the two sound dummies down there in the corner.

 The film opened in New York November 13, 1940 and at the Carthay Circle on January 30, 1941.
 Due